“Me, I heard a different song… I hit the road… and boy, I been a long time gone.” ~The Dixie Chicks, Home

 When this occurs in my life, I encounter periods of, what I call, falling out of love with my path.
-It’s insidious and at first I stop meditating for any number of reasons.
+It’s insidious and at first, I stop meditating for any number of reasons.
 I start rationalizing the lack of practice and then I feel my sense of compassion fall away.
-When that happens I feel guilt, I’m harder toward others, and I return to less than best version of myself…and then…
+When that happens I feel guilty, I’m harder toward others, and I return to less than best version of myself…and then…

 Then I’m a long time gone.